 As we age, it requires intentionality to increase brain activity and create lasting change in our lives.
 Why?
 Well, from age twenty-five onwards, neurochemicals that fuel creativity, social engagement and novelty begin to decline.

-Which is why we need to make intentionality toward change a natural and practiced way of living.
+This is why we need to make intentionality toward changing a natural and practiced way of living.

 For me, this means two things: 1. creating a simple and actionable plan for becoming the best version of myself, and 2.
 Making intentionality toward my health and wellness a way of life.